3uild-3thos/govcontract/svmgov/readme.md

 **Notes**:
 - Each validator's support contributes to the proposal's `cluster_support_bp`.
 Voting activates only when this reaches **500 basis points (5%)**.
 - Merkle proof verification ensures stake ownership.
+- The CLI automatically initializes required MetaMerkleProof PDAs if they don't exist.

 **Example**:
 ```sh